|Dr. Aubrey Miller from NIEHS presents the|

 But responding to a disaster is all-consuming.
 The response is not set up to do research.
 So a goal of DR2 is to fill this gap by figuring out how to do well-designed and effectively executed research in and after an emergency.
 The program aims to assemble tools in a ready-to-go toolkit.
 Epidemiological tools, bio-specimen kits, and environmental sampling tools are being developed to quickly initiate studies after a disaster.

 and NIEHS's Aubrey Miller

 (photo: Marilyn Hair)

-While on campus, Dr. Miller also met with researchers from the UW Post-Disaster Rapid Response Research Facility (RAPID), a disaster investigation center that provides instrumentation and tools to collect and assess critical post-disaster data with the goal of reducing physical damage and socio-economic losses from future disasters.
+While on campus Dr. Miller also met with researchers from the University of Washington Post-Disaster Rapid Response Research Facility (RAPID), a disaster investigation center that provides instrumentation and tools to collect and assess critical post-disaster data with the goal of reducing physical damage and socio-economic losses from future disasters.
 More about the new RAPID facility at UW can be found here and here.
 The goal of the meeting between the EDGE and RAPID Centers was to brainstorm ways for future collaboration, leveraging the unique resources of each Center.

 |Dr. Miller and Outreach Manager |